Styyx1/TimedBlock/docs/ModDescription.md

 ## Compatibilty:

-Works with Skyrim 1.5.97, 1.6.1170 and **maybe** Skyrim VR (i can not test VR as I have neither the game nor the hardware for VR)
+Works with Skyrim 1.5.97, 1.6.1170 and **maybe** Skyrim VR (I can't confirm and the offset I used for VR is just a guess)

 ## Credits:
 [SeaSparrow](https://next.nexusmods.com/profile/Shekhinaga/about-me?gameId=1704) for the damage hook